utdata/icj-setting-up/windows-01.md

 - I use these directions to create [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
 It is not as scary as it looks, though there is some command-line foo to execute.
   - During this process, you'll be asked to save the location of the rsa_id.
 Just hit return to save the default location.
   - You'll be asked to set a password for the file.
-Just leave this blank and hit return.
-It may ask you a couple of time.
+JUST LEAVE THE PASSWORD BLANK and hit return.
+It may ask you a couple of times.
   - At the end of the installation, it will give a path to the rsa_id file.
 We might need to open this file in the next step to copy it.
 Ask for help at this step.

 ### Add the SSH key to Github